sachdevkartik/Computer-Vision/ResNets/README.md

     - [Run code](#run-code-1)
     - [Results](#results-1)

-## Comparing Conventional CNN & ResNet
+## Comparing Conventional CNN and ResNet
 An attempt to compare CNN & ResNet using [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) for a classification tasks constiting of 10 classes. <br>
 The following hyperparameters/functions were used: